imelizabeth/imelizabeth.github.io/_pages/about.md

-You found my page!
+Thanks for visiting my page!

-I am an incoming first year PhD student at the [Vision and Perception Neuroscience Lab](http://vpnl.stanford.edu) (PI: Dr. Kalanit Grill-Spector) at Stanford University.
+I am a first year PhD student at the [Vision and Perception Neuroscience Lab](http://vpnl.stanford.edu) (PI: Dr. Kalanit Grill-Spector) at Stanford University.
 Broadly, I am interested in understanding the development of visual perception and cognition.
 I hope to contribute to this topic using neuroimaging and computational modeling methods.

 I am experienced with running different kinds of neuroimaging studies (such as fMRI and EEG), and using analysis tools (MRICron, Cluster computing, NILearn, Python, MATLAB) to understand the data.